 Taxation of Foreign Athletes and Entertainers

-Foreign athletes and entertainers generally must pay US income tax on their US source income.
+If you are a foreign athlete and/or entertainer performing independent personal services in the United States, you must generally pay U.S. income tax on your U.S. source income.
 This includes compensation for performances, endorsements, the sale of merchandise, and royalty, or other, income closely related to the event.
-These taxpayers are generally subject to special withholding rules.
-They are required to file a U.S. federal income tax return to report and pay any US tax.
+Consequently, you are required to file a U.S. federal income tax return to report and pay any U.S. tax.

 - Payments to Foreign Athletes and Entertainers are subject to special withholding rules.
 Refer to Artists and Athletes (Income Code 20) in Publication 515, Withholding of Tax on Nonresident Aliens and Foreign Entities.